-As I have mentioned, I was able to check these basketball shoes and was overly impressed with how well they performed during my tests.
+As I’ve mentioned, I was able to check these basketball shoes out and was overly impressed with how well they performed during my tests.

 Choosing the best basketball shoe using my list may still be overwhelming for some of you.
 However, regardless of your choice, you will have a good game if you pick one of my top options below.

 - Forefoot energy-returning forefoot zoom air unit